xirdev/xirsys-nodejs/README.md

 ## About V2

 This is an example using Nodejs to securely query the Xirsys API from a serverside counterpart.
-Although we are using Nodejs in this example you can also use other technologies like PHP, Java C# and the sort.
+Although we are using Nodejs in this example you can also use other technologies like PHP, Java, C# or whatever you prefer.

 ## Start